5 Reasons Why BMI is Totally Bonkers

 The “Obesity Paradox”

 Aside from BMI misrepresenting the health of many people, the assumptions made about those in different categories are actually scientifically inaccurate.
 This is a phenomenon known as the “obesity paradox.”
-(Note: It’s only considered a “paradox” because researchers, with their weight bias, expected the opposite to be true).

 A large-scale study (40,000 people) done less than five years ago found that nearly half of people classified as “overweight” and one-third of people classified as “obese” are actually metabolically healthy (meaning they have normal labs such as blood pressure, cholesterol, and blood sugar, indicating good overall health).3

-In addition, nearly one-third of people in the “normal” weight BMI category were found to be metabolically unhealthy.5 6 (Warning: stigmatizing language in these studies) There is not one disease that only affects people at higher weights.
+In addition, nearly one-third of people in the “normal” weight BMI category were found to be metabolically unhealthy.5, 6 (Warning: stigmatizing language in these studies) There is not one disease that only affects people at higher weights.
 People of all shapes and sizes are affected by the health conditions – it’s only people at higher weights who have these diseases blamed on their body size (see how hypocritical this is?).

 In terms of groups of people, we see the highest death risk among people who are in the “underweight” BMI category, and the lowest risk of death is people in the “overweight” BMI category.2 That’s right: people who are “overweight” have a lower risk of death than people who have a “normal” BMI.
 How’s that for a paradox?